GetStream/pusher-chatkit-migration/README.md

 ## Step 1 - Pusher Chatkit Export

-1. Download your Chatkit export from the [Pusher Dashboard](https://dashboard.pusher.com/).
+1. Download your Chatkit export by contacting [Pusher Customer Support](support@pusher.com).
 2. Create an account on [getstream.io](https://getstream.io/)
 3. Email support@getstream.io with your Pusher export to get an import started.
 This typically takes 1 business day.
 At the moment it might take a bit more time since all Pusher customers need to migrate.
-That's why we recommend doing this as the first step.
+That's why we recommend doing this as the first step. (note that we can run imports for you even if you're not yet on a paid account.)

 ## Step 2 - Stream Chat Tutorial